benchan911/tp/docs/UserGuide.md

 Step by step guide:

-    User:   performance delete
+    >>> performance delete
-    PAC:    Please key in the name of event that you wish to access to its student's performance.
+    Please key in the name of event that you wish to access to its student's performance.
-    User:   event
+    >>> event
-    PAC:    (example of Table format list is shown below)
+    (example of Table format list is shown below)
     _________________________________________________________________________________________________
     | index     |  Name of Student                    |  Result                                     |
     |___________|_____________________________________|_____________________________________________|